mwszekely/basic-event-wasi/README.md

 # Basic Event-Based WASI

 This is an *extremely* limited implementation of [WASI preview1](https://github.com/WebAssembly/WASI/blob/main/legacy/preview1/docs.md), meant to be just enough to get basic code to link, and where appropriate attempt to use native browser APIs (e.g. mapping `fd_write` to `console.log` when appropriate).
-Some extras like Emscripten's `env.__throw_exception_with_stack_trace` are included as well.
+Some extras like Emscripten's `env.__throw_exception_with_stack_trace` and `env.emscripten_notify_memory_growth` are included as well.

 Most functions are dispatched as an `Event` on `globalThis`, and have default behavior if unhandled.
 For example, `fd_write` (called by `printf` and such) will default to `console.log` (if `stdout` was specified to be written to).
 If you'd like to prevent this behavior to do something different, call `preventDefault` on the event.